tsukuha/eslint-plugin-export-restrict/README.md

 ## Motivation
 In TypeScript and JavaScript, when declarers is defined in a file, it is not possible to manage strictly as a private functions, classes, and variables.
-Using `eslint-plugin-export-restrict`, you can protect by writing `@private` as a comment like JSDoc and TSDoc, and is able to solve those problems.
+Using `eslint-plugin-export-restrict`, you can protect by writing `@private` as a comment like JSDoc and TSDoc, and solve those problems.

 ## Installation
 - npm